 Step 1: Download macOS Catalina [DMG] for Windows

-As said in the beginning, a Mac is must for creating bootable macOS USB disk. .
-If you are thinking about to do it from Windows, the options are limited.
+As said in the beginning, a Mac is must for creating bootable macOS USB disk.
+If you think about doing it from Windows, the options are limited.
 The cross-compatibility of extensions for the two OS are entirely different.
 Luckily some Windows applications support a bootable macOS disk format, DMG.
 Hence, If we can download macOS DMG file, then it possible build the USB installer from Windows environment.

 Most of the sites talking about the bootable macOS USB installer on Windows is not guiding on how to download the required DMG files for the method.
-Check our page to download macOS in DMG format for Mojave and High Sierra.
+Check our page to download macOS installer installer in DMG format for Catalina, Mojave and High Sierra.